cross-solution/YawikDocs/source/modules/jobs/index.rst

     <?php echo $this->requirements;?>

-YAWIK replaces this code with an inline Wysiwyg HTML Editor if you want to modify your jobad.
+YAWIK replaces this code with an inline Wysiwyg HTML Editor if you want to modify your job opening.
 Otherwise the code is replaced by the HTML code, which was entered.

 You currently can use the following placeholders: